2025 Girls' EuroHockey U18 Championship

-The 2025 Girls' EuroHockey U18 Championship is the 13th edition of the Girls' EuroHockey U18 Championship, the biennial international women's under-18 field hockey championship of Europe organized by the European Hockey Federation.
+The 2025 Girls' EuroHockey U18 Championship was the 13th edition of the Girls' EuroHockey U18 Championship, the biennial international women's under-18 field hockey championship of Europe organized by the European Hockey Federation.

-The tournament is held alongside the boys' tournament at Lille MHC in Lille, France from 13 to 19 July 2025.
-Germany are the defending champions.
+The tournament was held alongside the boys' tournament at Lille MHC in Lille, France from 13 to 19 July 2025.
+Germany were the defending champions.

 Qualification

 Participating nations qualified based on their final ranking from the 2023 competition.